 I’ve been there.

-My name is Katie, and I am a Zero Waste Consultant in the Denver-Metro area of Colorado.
+My name is Katie, and I am an Eco-Living Coach in the Denver-Metro area of Colorado.
 With a background in education and a passion for living a healthier, more sustainable life, my goal is to provide people with simple steps that can powerfully impact the environment while living their everyday lives.
 Specifically, I can teach you how to reduce your excess waste by at least 50% in ways that fit your lifestyle.

 Being “Zero Waste” has some misconceptions – it’s more than just using a metal straw or your canvas grocery bags (although those are good steps), but your end goal doesn’t need to be the one little mason jar of trash that you see some people boast about.
 Minimizing waste looks different for everybody, and I am here to give you the resources and skills to start your personalized zero waste journey.